 There is a piece of software called Grammarly, that might help (see below).

 You can install this as an extension in chrome, add it as an add-on to MS Word, or simply upload a document to their website (once you have signed up), however, although it does help with spelling and grammar, it does have a bad habit of trying to add commas before the word and.

 The free version will at least point out some spelling and grammatical errors, you can choose to amend or ignore them as you wish.

 Make it Editor Ready!
+Instructions

 - Font size 12 point and double-spaced